Immunization (vaccination) clinic

 These vaccines are free for eligible individuals as part of Ontario’s publicly funded immunization program.
 Routine immunizations include:

-Students who missed their school clinic can get their vaccines at a Public Health office.
-Contact us to book an appointment.
+Students in Grade 7 and 8 who missed their school clinic can get their vaccines at their health care providers office.
+If you don’t have a health care provider, contact us to book an appointment.

 Immunizations for school and child care attendance